Do you have what it takes to be a part of the Bobcat Battalion's Ranger Challenge team?

 Army ROTC--WE'VE GOT BIG GUNS!

-In the past year the color guard team has provided their services to several events, to include the Special Forces Veterans Dinner and Midnight Mania for Montana State University.
+In the past years the color guard team has provided their services to several events, to include the Special Forces Veterans Dinner, Football Games, Men’s and Women’s Basketball and Volleyball games.

 All cadets can be a part of this prestigious group.

 Combat Water Survival Training